Probabilities

 Expected Values of Aggregates

-For aggregate queries (only with aggregates COUNT, SUM, MIN, MAX) over a probabilistic table, ProvSQL can compute the expected value of the aggregate:
+For aggregate queries over a probabilistic table, the expected function computes the expected value of the aggregate result.
+It supports COUNT, SUM, MIN, and MAX:

 SELECT dept,